 Body fluid that is collected in the office and send to the lab should undergo comprehensive testing.
 A standard policy/procedure should be established between the clinic and the lab.

-and “”“Opioid Therapy is Active”
+"Medication, Active: Long term use of opiate analgesic” and “Long Term Opioid Therapy”

+Three or more prescriptions for opioid therapy during the final 120 days of the measurement period, regardless of the quantity of medication associated with each prescription.”

+Mid-Year: September 3, 2019 through December 31, 2019

+Year End: March 3, 2020 through June 30, 2020

 Prescription for opioid therapy includes sufficient doses to last until the last day of the measurement period or dispensing of opioid therapy continues through the last day of the measurement period.

-Method/Source of Data Collection

-Query the EMR for the number of patients with chronic pain diagnosis who are prescribed opioids.
-Excluding migraines, active cancer and those receiving palliative or hospice care.
-Out of that number, determine the number of patients who had documentation of the components specified in the numerator.

-Time Frame Pertaining to Data Collection

-Monthly.

 Notes

 This is a process metric, and improvement is noted as an increase in the rate.